Mexican Street Corn Pasta Salad

 Since then, I’ve cooked with it a lot – always looking for new ways to use it and eat it.
 (Ah, the joys of a 1 year old who isn’t yet picky!).

-Safe to say, he and I both gobbled up this dip.
+Safe to say, he and I both gobbled up this pasta salad.
 It’s so simple, but full of flavor.

 The corn is charred and then cut off of the cob.
 You can use a grill or grill pad here.
 You can also use tongs to hold the corn over a gas stove until it’s charred.